-In the late 1980s, my own biggest “compelling opportunity” arrived as a Kundalini opening that initiated profound change in every area of my life.
-In five years of ongoing turbulent transformation, my perspective about many things changed.
-My relationship with my body and sense of self changed, I moved across the continental USA.
-My relationships with others shifted.
-What I did in my work life changed, and I found myself contributing to others in new and fulfilling ways.
+In the mid 1980s, my own biggest “compelling opportunity” arrived as a Kundalini opening that initiated profound change in every area of my life.
+During five years of ongoing turbulent transformation, my perspectives about many things changed.
+My relationship with my body and my sense of self changed, I moved across the continental USA.
+My relationships shifted.
+What I did in my work life changed, and I found myself contributing to life and others in new and fulfilling ways.

 Each client is unique

 Every client’s situation is different—in how it begins, what type of opening it is, and how he or she integrates it.
 As a therapist, I first want to hear about the initial opening experience and what has happened since then.
 Together we work on the question of how to best embody and manifest the understandings gained in that extraordinary state(s) and how to deal with any accompanying challenges.
-A central theme of our work is how to practically integrate new perspectives and insights into relationships and daily life.
+A central theme of our work is how to integrate new perspectives and insights into relationships and daily life in a practical way.

-My therapeutic approaches frequently include gestalt, parts work, expressive arts and writing, cognitive, family systems, family business therapy, transpersonal, existential, and others.
+My therapeutic approaches frequently include gestalt, parts work, expressive arts and writing, Brainspotting (an effective brain/body method for releasing trauma), family systems, family business therapy, transpersonal, existential, and others.
 I work with individuals to find what seems to fit best for them in their particular situation.